 mustard oil 2 tsp

-It tastes better the next day but it can be consumed right away .... we like them with just anything .
-The day i photographed it , we had methi parathas with it .
-Just smear the mash over the parathas like to spread butter on bread , roll up and enjoy .
+It tastes better the next day but it can be consumed right away, we like the chutney with any meal that we have planned for the day.
+The day I photographed it we had Bathua parathas with it.
+Just smear the mash over the parathas like you spread butter on bread, roll up and enjoy.